visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

   * Note the two levels of curly braces.
 The outer level is the whole rank 2 tensor matrix and the inner curly braces are each row of the matrix.
   * Note that you could also have defined the same tensor expression using two vector expressions like so, "{randvec, Coords}".
-  * Note that for a symmetric tensor definition, each succeeding row in the matrix would have one less term.
-In 3D, the first row would have 3 terms, the 2nd 2 terms and the 3rd 1 term.
-In 2D, the first row would have 2 terms and the 2nd 1 term.

 5. Click *Apply*.
-6. Add a Tensor plot of *tensor* variable and click *Draw*.
+6. Add a Tensor plot of *tensor* variable.

 .. figure:: images/DataAnalysis-ExpressionVectorTensorOutput.png